runrig-coop/runrig-farmos/next-steps.md

 - Syncing or Reconciliation Protocol
   - ie, merging w/o network

-## Middlewares & Client-Server Demo
+## Middleware, Server & Client Demo
 Which server frameworks, protocols, and databases will require middlewares to support this first implementation?
 Is a client implementation necessary for demonstration purposes at this point?
 Or a CI/CD utility to replicate and deploy